antmicro/ros2-gui-node/examples/kenning-instance-segmentation/README.md

 # Instance segmentation visualization with Kenning runtime

-Demo runs instance segmentation algorithm on frames from the camera and displays detected masks.
+This demo runs an instance segmentation algorithm on frames from the camera and displays detected masks.

 The demo consists of three nodes: